carwin/harvest-shamebot/README.md

  - Configure Slack App
  - Configure Harvest personal access token
  - Run the Shamebot with `npm run start`.
+ - Invite the bot to a Slack channel.
+ - Summon the bot with the trigger phrase.

 ### Dependencies